Summarizing the Summas, or, The Simplicity of Saint Thomas Aquinas

 3. What hope is there for man to find happiness?

 The first question leads St. Thomas to consider the existence, nature, and acts of God.
 The second question leads him to consider human psychology.
 The third question leads him to Christ, who is fully God and fully human.
 Both Summas cover roughly the same ground: God, creation, angels, man, law and grace, Incarnation, sacraments, last things.
-The main difference between them is that the Summa theologica was written for beginners in the study of theology (see the prologue) while the Summa contra gentiles is a sort of apologetics manual with an emphasis on religious epistemology.
-You will notice that the Summa theologica features more analysis of habits, virtues (both cardinal and theological) and vices than does the Summa contra gentiles.
-The latter work has more of an eschatological and epistemological emphasis, focusing on final causality and the Beatific Vision (cf. Summa contra gentiles, Book 3, Chapters 51–63).
+The main difference between them is that the Summa Theologiae was written for beginners (!) in the study of theology (see the prologue) while the Summa contra Gentiles is a sort of apologetics manual with an emphasis on religious epistemology.
+(Perusing the outlines provided below, you will notice that the Summa Theologiae features more analysis of habits, virtues (both cardinal and theological) and vices than does the Summa contra Gentiles.
+The latter work has more of an eschatological emphasis, focusing on final causality and the Beatific Vision.)

-You might wonder, as I have, why there are no major sections in the Summas dedicated to Scripture (bibliology) and the Church (ecclesiology).
-This is how I see it: For St. Thomas, the Church, with her Sacred Scripture and Holy Tradition, her Magisterium and Rule of Prayer, in sum, her Deposit of Faith, is not primarily an object of speculation.
-Rather, the Catholic Church is the lens by which St. Thomas sees.
+You might wonder, as I have, why there are no major sections in the Summas dedicated to Scripture (“bibliology”) and the Church (“ecclesiology”).
+But this is easily understandable when we consider that, for St. Thomas, the Church, with her Sacred Scripture and Holy Tradition, is not primarily an object of speculation.
+Rather, divine revelation as interpreted by the Catholic Church is the lens by which St. Thomas sees.
 Aquinas is the most dogmatic of theologians operating in the simplest faith.
 This can be appreciated by perusing his unblushing appeals to authority by way of providing premises for his own arguments.
 But Aquinas is not simple-minded.
 His mental make-up prompts him to ask fundamental questions in a most thorough way.
 That is to say, St. Thomas was a philosopher as well as a theologian.

 Most people are not philosophers.
 Many theologians are not philosophers.
 Some of these have not had the opportunity to become so, others are not so made.
-In either case, no worries.
-But some men are philosophers, by nature and training, and this is just to say that they think about fundamental things in a particularly thorough way.
-By “thorough” I do not mean “pagan” or “unbiblical” or “buttered toast.”
-I mean thorough, and that is perfectly compatible with the Bible and Christianity and breakfast foods.
-Thomas is thorough in his consideration of things.
-That makes him kind of difficult for the rest of us, which is our problem, not his.
-This problem is susceptible of a simple, though time-consuming, solution.
-Tolle, lege.
+But some people are philosophers, by nature and training, and this is just to say that they think about fundamental things in a particularly thorough way.
+By “thorough” I do not mean “pagan” or “unbiblical” or “unbuttered toast.”
+I mean thorough, and that is perfectly compatible with Christianity and the Bible and breakfast foods.
+St. Thomas is thorough in his consideration of things.
+That makes him kind of difficult for many of us, which is our problem, not his.
+This problem is susceptible of a simple, though time-consuming, solution: Tolle, lege.

-St. Thomas was a Christian theologian and a mystic, which is really not far from saying the same thing.
-People sometimes oppose his published works to his mystical vision.
-But these are not at odds.
-The latter is simply greater than the former, as the Beatific Vision is itself greater than theological accounts of the Beatific Vision.
-I can understand why Thomas would put down his pen, but I cannot sympathize with those opponents of St. Thomas who will not pick up his writings.
+St. Thomas was a Christian theologian and a mystic, which is really (traditionally) pretty much saying the same thing.
+People sometimes oppose Aquinas’ published works to his famous mystical visions, but these are not really at odds.
+The visions are simply greater than the writings, as the Beatific Vision is greater than theological accounts of the Beatific Vision.
+May we all, with St. Thomas, be granted that Vision.
+In the meantime, we have access to the written works (and the prayers) of this particular Saint, which are so highly recommended by the Catholic Church.

-ANALYTICAL INDEX OF THE SUMMA THEOLOGICA AND SUMMA CONTRA GENTILES
+ANALYTICAL INDEX OF THE SUMMA THEOLOGIAE AND SUMMA CONTRA GENTILES

 .